federeghe/chronovise/docs/paper/paper.md

 provided allows users to specify or to implement new input generators and input representativity tests.

-*Chronovise* is in fact proposed as a flexible and extensible framework, deployed as a static C++ library.
+*Chronovise* is in fact presented as a flexible and extensible framework, deployed as a static C++ library.
 The selection of C++ language enables the easy implementation of hardware-in-the-loop analyses.
 The underlying idea of *chronovise* is to provide a common framework for both